 Wesley is a campus ministry of The United Methodist Church.
 We provide an alternative community for students to hang out, to study, to explore their spirituality, to ask questions, to serve God and others, to belong.

-We live out our friend-mission in service to others.
-Our student-led teams lead the community in reaching out through opportunities such as blood drives, canned food drives, Relay for Life, Habitat for Humanity, etc and through "sweat equity" serving at Wesley.
+We live out our mission in service to others.
+Our student-led teams lead the community in reaching out to make a grace-filled difference.

 Wesley Night is every Tuesday (during the school year).
 We generally feature community building events at 7:30, such as trivia, game nights, small group activities, etc followed by something great to eat 9:00 with worship beginning at 9:30.